simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Specified the allowed HTTP methods for each route
 * Our dependency on `composer/composer` was dropped in favour of a packaged phar-file (#1857).
 * The `bin/pwgen.php` script was improved to used stronger encryption (#1849).

+## Version 2.0.6

+Released 2023-09-07

+* Fixed a legacy endpoint causing to break iframe-logout (#1846)
+* Fixed an incorrect return-type in RunnableResponse
+* Fix for admin.protectmetadata=true - it would show a blank page
+* Fix default for entity attributes NameFormat in XML metadata to be 'URI'.
+* Fix error message when invoking SSO endpoint without the required parameters.
+* Security header regression
+* Fixed a regression that made it impossible to configure metadata-signing on individual hosted IdP's (#1792)

 ## Version 2.0.5